Making payments from the SRA Compensation Fund

 - A failure to account for money by a regulated individual or firm (or employee, manager or owner).

 - The applicant suffered, or is likely to suffer, hardship as a direct consequence of that failure to account.

 - The activity causing the failure to account was of a kind which is part of the usual course of a regulated person's legal business.

 We need to establish that the regulated person has failed to account for money belonging to the applicant.
-This means showing that the money was being held on behalf of the applicant and that the person did not use it for the intended purpose.
-This can include, for example, not paying the money from a house sale to the seller, not paying to a medical expert the fee paid by the client for that purpose, or not paying to the client damages won in litigation.
+This means showing that the money was being held on behalf of the applicant and that the regulated person did not use it for the intended purpose.
+This can include, for example, not paying the money from a house sale to the seller, not paying beneficiaries of an estate, or not paying damages won in litigation to the client.

-The rules also expressly state4 that where a client pays for work which is not completed, we can treat it as a failure to account.
+The Rules also expressly state that where a client pays for work which is not completed, we can treat it as a failure to account (rule 3.1(b) and rule 11.1(b) of the Rules).
 A common example of this is not dealing with Land Registry formalities after a property purchase.

 We need evidence of the transaction being dealt with, that the regulated person held the money claimed, and that the applicant suffered a loss as a direct consequence of the regulated person failing to account to them.

 Can the applicant show hardship?